Learn how to identify hypothermia and assign the appropriate ICD-10-CM codes here.

 - Shelter the person from wind and further heat loss by providing warm, dry clothes and blankets.

 - Carefully move the person to a dry, warm area when possible.
 This prevents the patient from developing ventricular fibrillation or another cardiac dysrhythmia.

-- Rewarm the person by applying chemical packs to the patient’s armpits, abdomen, and groin and with extra clothing and warm blankets.
+- Rewarm the person by applying chemical packs to the patient’s armpits, abdomen, and groin and add extra clothing and warm blankets.
 Use your own body heat if necessary.

 - Take the person’s temperature if possible.

 - Offer warm liquids, but avoid caffeine and alcohol since they cause the body to lose heat quicker.

 - Avoid massaging the extremities to warm them, using heat lamps, or putting the person in a hot bath.